Learn what USDC is, how it differs from USDT, why Hyperliquid and DeFi protocols use it as collateral, and how to buy USDC in Thailand.

 Very Important: Sending USDC via the wrong network may result in permanent loss of funds.
 Always verify the network before transferring.

-Assets You Can Trade
+Before You Trade